ArkEcosystemArchive/docs-legacy/docs/cookbook/node/setup.md

 ```

-### Run ARK Commander
+### Run Ark Commander
-After reconnecting to the server go ahead and run ARK Commander
+After reconnecting to the server go ahead and run Ark Commander
 ```
 ./ARKcommander.sh
 ```

-### Install ARK Node
+### Install Ark Node
-Select option `1` to install ARK Node.
+Select option `1` to install Ark Node.
 Again, don't interrupt this process as it
 will take a few minutes to install the required packages.

 ![ark node installation](./assets/setup/install_ark_node.png)

 ### Setting up a Delegate Node
-After ARK Node installs you will be asked if you want to setup your secret key.
+After Ark Node installs you will be asked if you want to setup your secret key.
 If you're just setting up a relay node, or not ready to setup your delegate node
 at this time select `N`.
 Otherwise select `Y` and enter your delegate node secret
 key now.